Perineal Urethrostomy Surgery in Cats

 Perineal urethrostomy surgery is most commonly recommended in the following situations.

-How is a perineal urethrostomy surgery performed?
+How is perineal urethrostomy surgery performed?

 If your cat is currently obstructed, he will be stabilized prior to surgery.
 This stabilization will involve administering intravenous fluids to correct dehydration and electrolyte abnormalities.
 Pre-surgical stabilization will make your cat a better candidate for anesthesia and decrease the likelihood of complications.